pk527/TMDB-Prediction-Analysis/README.md

 - Combined scatterplots with regression lines illustrate the interaction between budget, runtime, and revenue.

 #### Statistical Summary
+-  *Null Hypothesis (H₀)*: Budget and runtime do not affect revenue.
+- *Alternate Hypothesis (H₁)*: Budget and runtime significantly affect revenue.
+- *Test Used*: ANOVA (Analysis of Variance).
+- *Significance Level*: 0.05.
 - The ANOVA test confirms the significance of budget and runtime, with both contributing to predicting movie revenue.
 - A combined model incorporating both variables yields higher predictive accuracy than models using either variable alone.
 ---

+---
+## 🛠 Results and Outputs

+This section details the outcomes of various models, hypothesis testing, and feature analysis used in the project.
+Each result is supported by metrics and visualizations for clarity and deeper insights.

 ## 🔄 Multicomparison Models